-WHEREAS, The new MOU, which shall be effective July 1, 2022, through June 30, 2024, and all other required information was publicly disclosed in accordance with Charter Section 8A.104(r) on May 31, 2022, and is on file with the Secretary of the SFMTA Board of Directors; now, therefore, be it
+WHEREAS, The new MOU, which shall be effective July 1, 2024, through June 30, 2027, and all other required information was publicly disclosed in accordance with Charter Section 8A.104(r) on June 4, 2024; now, therefore, be it

-RESOLVED, That the SFMTA Board of Directors does hereby adopt a successor Memorandum of Understanding between the San Francisco Municipal Transportation Agency and the Municipal Executives Association setting wages, benefits and working conditions for represented employees for the term July 1, 2022 to June 30, 2024; and be it further
+RESOLVED, That the San Francisco Municipal Transportation Agency Board of Directors does hereby adopt a successor Memorandum of Understanding between the San Francisco Municipal Transportation Agency and the Municipal Executives Association (MEA) setting wages, benefits and working conditions for represented employees for the term July 1, 2024 to June 30, 2027; and be it further

-RESOLVED, That the SFMTA Board of Directors hereby authorizes the Director of Transportation to make non-substantive ministerial or administrative corrections to the MOU and to execute the MOU.
+RESOLVED, The San Francisco Municipal Transportation Agency Board of Directors hereby authorizes the Director of Transportation to make non-substantive ministerial or administrative corrections to the MOU and to execute the MOU.

-I certify that the foregoing resolution was adopted by the San Francisco Municipal Transportation Agency Board of Directors at its meeting of June 28, 2022.
+I certify that the foregoing resolution was adopted by the San Francisco Municipal Transportation Agency Board of Directors at its meeting of June 28, 2024.